 - Default.
 If the Dynamic Application is auto-aligned to a component device during discovery, then the Data Collector assigned to the root device will collect data for this Dynamic Application as well.
 For devices that are not component devices, the Data Collector assigned to the device running the Dynamic Application will collect data for the Dynamic Application. - Root Device Collector.
 The Data Collector assigned to the root device will collect data for the Dynamic Application.
 This guarantees that Dynamic Applications for an entire DCM tree will be collected by a single Data Collector.
-You might select this option if: - The Dynamic Application has a cache dependency with one or more other Dynamic Applications. - You are unable to collect data for devices and Dynamic Applications within the same Device Component Map on multiple Data Collectors in a collector group. - If the Dynamic Application will consume cache produced by a Dynamic Application aligned to a non-root device (for instance, a cluster device). - Assigned Collector.
+You might select this option if: - The Dynamic Application has a cache dependency with one or more other Dynamic Applications. - You are unable to collect data for devices and Dynamic Applications within the same Device Component Map on multiple Data Collectors in a collector group. - The Dynamic Application will consume cache produced by a Dynamic Application aligned to a non-root device (for instance, a cluster device). - The Dynamic Application includes snippet code with a root\device tuple. - Assigned Collector.
 The Dynamic Application will use the Data Collector assigned to the device running the Dynamic Application.
 This allows Dynamic Applications that are auto-aligned to component devices during discovery to run on multiple Data Collectors.
 This is the default setting.
 You might select this option if: